wp-plugins/datafeedr-product-sets/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Tweaked search form css.

 = 1.0.4 =
+* Fixed "Requires at least" and "Tested up to" fields of the readme.txt file.
+Oops!
 * Changes to a lot of help text on all pages.
 * Readded Javascript regarding input#title which was accidentally removed in version 1.0.2.
 * Fixed undefined indexes.
-* Tweaked search form css.

 = 1.0.3 =
 * Fixed commit.